greglook/vault/README.md

 ### Entities and State

 Mutable data is represented in Vault by [entities](doc/entities.md).
-- A _root blob_ serves as the static identifier of an entity.
-- An _attribute_ is an entity property which is associated with one or more values.
-- _Update blobs_ transactionally modify entities' attributes.
+An entity provides an identity to a collection of _attributes_.
+Attributes may be single-valued properties such as `:description` or multi-valued sets like `:contact/phone`.

+Entities are created and modified by adding signed _transaction blobs_ to the store.
+A _root blob_ creates a new entity and serves as its identifier. _Update blobs_ can later modify entities' attributes.

-Identity and ownership in Vault are handled by [cryptographic signatures](doc/signatures.md).
-These provide trust to data that is present in the blob layer.
+Identity and ownership in Vault are asserted by cryptographic signatures.
+These provide trust to the provenance of data that is present in the blob layer.
 Signatures are provided as secondary values in a data blob, following the primary value:

 ```clojure
 {:key #vault/ref "sha256:461566632203729fe8e1c6f373e53b5618069817f00f916cceb451853e0b9f75"